aosumi-rena/XiuXianBot/README.md

 │   └── static/
 │       ├── css/
 │       │   └── styles.css
-│       └── js/
+│       ├── icons/              # SVG icons for the admin dash pages │       └── js/
 │           ├── config.js       # Logic for config's page
 │           └── ...             # Logic for other pages (TBA)